 Through Gateway’s Math program, students evolve into strategic and competent problem solvers.
 Using a multisensory approach, students acquire foundational understandings and develop the reasoning skills that enable them to tackle a wide variety of Math problems.
-Following the defined sequence of skill-building in Stern Mathematics and Singapore Mathematics, and as augmented by teacher-designed experiences and activities, students explore the basic concepts of quantity, the relationships between quantities, and counting.
-In proficiency-based groups, students solidify their understanding of numbers, counting, operations, data, measurement, money, and geometry.
-Automaticity, computational skill, reasoning, and flexible, strategic thinking are emphasized.
+Following the defined sequence of skill-building in Singapore Mathematics, and as augmented by teacher-designed experiences and activities, students explore the basic concepts of quantity, the relationships between quantities, and counting.
+In proficiency-based groups, students solidify their understanding of numbers, counting, place value, operations, fractions, money, time, and geometry.
+Basic fact and procedural fluency, reasoning, and flexible, strategic thinking are emphasized.

-The uniting theme of the Social Studies and Humanities across the grades is the exploration of community.
-In Lower School, students examine the many connections between themselves and others, and among similar and dissimilar groups of people around the world, present and past.
+The uniting theme of Social Studies and Humanities across the grades is the exploration of community.
+In Lower School, students examine the many connections between themselves and others, and among diverse groups of people around the world, present and past.
 They begin with a study of themselves in the context of the family.
-From there they progress steadily out into the world, learning about their neighborhoods, New York City, New York State, the United States, and selected foreign countries with their unique cultures, including India, China, Russia, and South Africa.
-As students become familiar with the modern-day world, they also consider who came before through their study of immigration, Native Americans, and Ancient Egypt.
+From there they progress steadily out into the world, learning about their neighborhoods, New York City, New York State, the United States, and selected foreign countries with their unique cultures.
+As students become familiar with the modern-day world, they also consider who came before through their study of immigration and Native Americans.
 Through their study of the traditions, landmarks, and histories of various communities, students develop respect for the differences across cultures and among people.

 The Social Studies curriculum is skill-intensive.
 It is carefully integrated with Reading, Writing, Language, and Research to continuously support the development of students’ language for speaking, reading, and writing.
 Through the lens of the historian, students develop critical-thinking skills as they gather sources, analyze information, answer guiding questions, and examine biases.
 Study skills for planning, organization, and time management are introduced.